 The food is amazing- you will either have eggs and toast, gallo pinto, or homemade pancakes.
 Milk comes from the cow, and the homemade cheese is made on-site!
 There are yogurt and granola and lots of fresh, in-season fruit.

 The drinks are amazing too- homemade juices (we had passion fruit), coffee, hot tea, and some of the best water you’ll ever taste.

 Additionally, dining in the village is great- and not terribly expensive.
-There are lots of local menus located in the reception, and the staff can give you directions and recommendations.
+There are lots of local menus available in the reception area, and the staff can give you directions and recommendations.
 I love that Pippa vets every restaurant they recommend- if it isn’t good service and food she doesn’t recommend it.

 Finally, you can order dinner and have it delivered right to your door for $7.
 This is perfect for rainy nights, or if you put the kids to bed early and have a romantic dinner for two outside.